bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

     $ yue -l yourGame

-A special error handler can extract this information and point to the correct line in the sourcefile when an error is thrown.
+A special error handler can extract this information and point to the correct line in the source file when an error is thrown.

 (TODO: Write more about this error handler function.
-I guess some yue function can be reused.)
+I guess some Yuescript function can be reused.)

 ### Moonscript

     $ moonc yourGame

-(TODO: Write more about error line rewritting.)
+(TODO: Write more about error line rewriting.)

 Runtime Compilation
 ---